These are the countries where novel coronavirus cases have been confirmed worldwide - Local News 8

 China’s National Health Commission has confirmed the virus can be transmitted from person to person through “droplet transmission” — where a virus is passed on due to an infected person sneezing or coughing — as well as by direct contact.

-There are at least 1,200 confirmed cases of novel coronavirus in 29 countries and territories outside mainland China.
+There are at least 1,500 confirmed cases of novel coronavirus in more than 30 countries and territories outside mainland China.
 More than 600 of those cases are linked to the stricken Diamond Princess cruise ship docked in Yokohama, Japan.

-Eleven people have died outside of mainland China from the virus.
-Three deaths have been recorded in Japan, including two Diamond Princess passengers.
-Hong Kong and Iran have recorded two deaths each, with one death each in South Korea, the Philippines, Taiwan, and France.
+At least 15 people have died outside of mainland China from the virus.

-Several countries, including the United States and Japan, have evacuated their nationals on flights from Wuhan, capital of Hubei province and the epicenter of the outbreak.
-The US and other countries have also evacuated passengers from the Diamond Princess.

 This is a full list of confirmed cases of the novel coronavirus, officially called Covid-19, outside mainland China.